librariesio/documentation/pull_request_template.md

-Thanks for starting a pull request.
-This template should help guide your through the process of creating a pull request for review:
+Thanks taking the time to contribute.
+This template should help guide you through the process of creating a pull request for review.
+Please erase any part of this template that is not relevant to your pull request:

 - [ ] Have you followed the guidelines for [contributors](http://docs.libraries.io/contributing)?
 - [ ] Have you checked to ensure there aren't other open pull requests on the repository for a similar change?